The Purpose of the Blood of Jesus Christ

 3 For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures; 4 And that he was buried, and that he rose again the third day according to the scriptures:

-The shedding of the blood of Jesus Christ was not a mere historical event but a divine act of sacrificial love which echoes throughout eternity.
+Christ shedding His blood is a demonstration of God’s love for all people (John 3:16; Romans 5:8).
 It is a call to humility, repentance, complete trust in Jesus Christ, and gratitude for His blessings.

 The Call to Trust in Jesus Christ

 This is an invitation to repent from your sins and embrace the fullness of God’s grace.
 It is a call to live in the freedom and victory that Christ secured on the cross for those who believe in Him.
-Through the shedding of His blood, Jesus Christ offers hope, salvation, and eternal life to all who believe.

-It would therefore be unfortunate for you to have this knowledge and still put off your decision.
+It would be unfortunate for you to have this knowledge and still put off your decision.
 Act now, believe on the Lord Jesus Christ, and you will be saved (Acts 16:30-31).

 The Call to “Stand Fast” in Jesus Christ